lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 We do aim to make the method as open and reproducible as possible by documenting the workflow on Github and discussing the benefits and costs of several aspects of our approach in this manuscript.

 ### Manual curation allowed for high quality bins
-Binning of non-metagenomic assemblies is possible and may be supplemented with extragenous binning signals and contig taxonomy.
+Binning of non-metagenomic assemblies is possible and may be supplemented with extragenous binning signals and scaffold taxonomy.
 Here, we assemble DNA extracted from bulk plant samples and retrieve MAGs of bacteria associated with those plants.
-Ideally, differential sampling of various fractions or biological replicates allows to distinguish contigs of the various genomes from each other.
+Ideally, differential sampling of various fractions or biological replicates allows to distinguish scaffolds of the various genomes from each other.
 In the data used here, this differential sampling is often not present.
 Instead, we build on the assumption that some microbes may be shared amongst different _Azolla_ species and use sequencing data of related species to differentiate different microbial genomes from each other.
 Such extragenous binning signals may provide false motivation to exclude a certain part of a microbe's genome that is present in the assembly, but not in the data used as binning signal.